BenoitAdam94/nullDC4Wii/README.md

 Correct errors if they are some errors

-### 6/ Use dollz3

-You'll need to download dollz3 to do the conversion of the dol file
+## Status (22/01/2026)

+able to compile
+launch on dolphin with few FPS
+can't open games

+### ~~Use dollz3~~

+dollz3 is a compress tool for *.dol files, and it is in the original "make" file, but it seems not to work

 https://wiibrew.org/wiki/Dollz

-## Status (21/01/2026)

-able to compile, but memory error on dolphin

 ## Credits